Weight control and dietPrint-Friendly

 Obstructive sleep apnea may also increase obesity.
 Some studies indicate that treating sleep apnea may help people lose abdominal fat.

 Emotional and Social Problems

 Depression.
 Several studies have reported an association between depression and obesity, particularly in obese women.
 There may be a number of factors to explain the link.
 In some cases of atypical depression, people overeat and may gain weight.
 Overweight people may also become depressed because of social problems and a poor self-image.
-In these cases, depression usually disappears when people lose weight.

 There does not appear to be any association between depression and obesity in men.